AlexanderMaxRanabel/AlexanderMaxRanabel/README.md

 I am trying to make my own distro named Lambda OS and failed miserably.
 My Projects Are:
 AlpHax.
 A Hacked Cient For Minecraft
 Seagull.
-A Reliable and Fast Package Manager
+A Reliable and Fast Package Manager[PRIVATE] CWC OS.
-CWC OS.
 My Own Linux Distro which is designed to work with Seagull